Strengthening internal audit’s impact and influence

-Results from our 2016 Heads of Internal Audit Survey showed that only 28 percent of Heads of Internal Audit (HIA) believe their functions have strong impact and influence in their organisations.
+Results from our 2016 Global Chief Audit Executive Survey showed that only 28 percent of chief audit executives (CAEs) believe their functions have strong impact and influence in their organizations.
 And 16 percent felt that internal audit had little to no impact at all.

 - Link advisory activities to assurance work.
 If you’d like to provide more advisory services, you might start with senior management’s goals and the strategies for reaching them.
 But that may seem overwhelming, especially if you’re new to advisory services or feel mired in assurance activities.
 Although you should always seek to understand management’s goals and strategies, there are other entry points to advisory services.

 - Provide cyber assurance services.
 As you’ve no doubt heard, it’s not a matter of if your organization will experience a cyberattack—it’s when.
 Cyber risks are therefore at the top of board and audit committee agendas.
 And they’ll likely remain there.

 - Audit the end-to-end risk management function.
 As the third line of defense in risk management, internal audit has a crucial role in providing assurance on the effectiveness of risk management activities performed by the first and second lines of defense.
 Fragmented, siloed risk management creates costs, gaps, and redundancies and can expose organizations to unanticipated risk consequences.

 - Review the strategic planning process.
 In many organizations, internal audit will be prompting the audit committee to ensure that the board is fully engaged in strategic planning.
 It’s a key governance and oversight issue, particularly with regard to the data that management relies upon, the models planners use, and the assumptions management makes.